 Agency Affected: Department of Defense

 Comments: In its comments to this report, the Department of Defense (DOD) concurred with this recommendation.
 On October 2009, DOD's Force Health Protection and Response Office sent a memo to each of the military service Surgeons General emphasizing the need for the post-deployment health reassessment (PDHRA) to be offered to all service members who are eligible to complete the assessment.
-In 2010, DOD's Defense Automated Management Information System (DAMIS) showed that the services would work with the Armed Forces Health Surveillance Center repository to ensure PDHRAs are submitted correctly, without transmission errors.
-DOD's 2011 DAMIS record shows that the Air Force and Army have developed data verification processes to ensure that AFHSC receives PDHRAs.
-It also shows that DMDC plans to create a file consisting of deployed personnel that must complete a PDHRA and that the file will soon be available to the services in order to match DMDC with data from each of the service-specific systems, in accordance to requirements.
+In 2010, DOD's noted that the services would work with the Armed Forces Health Surveillance Center (AFHSC) repository to ensure PDHRAs are submitted correctly, without transmission errors.
+DOD's 2011 case records showed that the Air Force and Army had developed data verification processes to ensure that AFHSC received PDHRAs.
+Further, the Defense Medical Data Center (DMDC) had planed to create a file consisting of the date of deployment for deployed personnel, and that the file would be available to the services in order to match DMDC with data from each of the service-specific systems, in accordance to requirements.
 In September 2011, although DMDC and the services had agreed to match rosters of deployed service members, there were still inconsistencies in deployment dates.
 In March 2012, DOD was still verifying data inconsistencies which, until resolved, leads to inaccurate reporting based on errors in the deployment dates.

 Recommendation: To ensure adequate documentation of problems that may pose risks to the objective of the PDHRA program for Reserve component servicemembers, the Assistant Secretary of Defense for Health Affairs should require the RHRP office to document the information obtained through monitoring the PDHRA program in a manner consistent with federal internal control standards.